krooijers/stepvector/README.md

 In practice this means that e.g. all exons of the human genome can be kept in memory easily even on old machines, and fetching overlapping exons in a certain interval is basically instant.
-Generally, speed is competetive with established packages, e.g. `python`'s `HTseq` and `R`/`BioConductor`'s `GenomicRanges`.
+Generally, speed is competitive with established packages, e.g. `python`'s `HTseq` and `R`/`BioConductor`'s `GenomicRanges`.